Xavier Frequently Asked Questions

 No, we have a rolling admission policy.

-Send a transcript request form to your high school and any college or university you attended.
-The forms are available online (click here for the CAPS form or here for the Weekend Degree Program form) or in the CAPS office.
+Send our Transcript Request Form to your high school and any college or university you attended.
 An official copy of the transcript will be sent directly to our office.
 If you choose to pick up a copy of your transcript, you must bring it to us in the sealed envelope that you received it in.

 Xavier gives credit for some military experience, the Ohio Peace Officer Training Academy and other training programs as recommended by the American Council on Education.
 See your advisor for details.